bson/filtergen/README.md

 labels as desired.

-Note that when a schematic is appended in KiCAD all reference IDs are deleted, for this reason the filters are generated unannotated.
+Note that when a schematic is appended in KiCAD all reference IDs are reset, for this reason the filters are generated unannotated.
 It would just be confusing not to.
 When stages are printed during generation the components are named according to this reference stage: